nrios4/BAGdesign/README.md

 3. makerobustboxplots.R.
 This R file takes csv files from SimResults.zip and uses them to generate Figures 2 to 5.
 To do this, unzip SimResults.zip and change line 1 of the R code to the directory where the csv files are stored on your device.

+4. BAGweightsonly.zip.
+This zip file contains the average BAG weights obtained for each of the 30 simulated datasets in Section 4.
+It was used to create Figure 6.

+5. make_boxplots_weightsonly.R.
+This R file uses the csv files in BAGweightsonly.zip to create Figure 6.